taiscoding/knowledge-base-system/docs/roadmap.md

 - **Distributed storage** for secure and efficient content management
 - **Federated learning** for privacy-preserving intelligence enhancement
 - **Circuit breaker optimizations** for fine-tuned fault tolerance
+- **Vector embeddings** for enhanced semantic similarity
+- **Differential privacy** for analytics without privacy loss

 ---

 *This roadmap is subject to change based on user feedback and technological developments.
-Last updated: July 2025.*
+Last updated: June 2025.*